-Keri Says: Though it’s comparable to a regular slice of white in the amount of calories, carbs, and fiber, sourdough is lower in sugar and higher in protein, which gives it a leg up.
+Keri Says: Though it’s comparable to a regular slice of white bread in the amount of calories, carbs and fiber, sourdough is lower in sugar and higher in protein, which gives it a leg up.

 Traditional white bread is usually made with sugar, canola oil, and dried, preserved yeast to leaven the dough.

-Not only does using live instead of dried yeast change the flavor, but it also means it stays fresh after being baked much longer than factory baked bread and doesn’t require any extra preservatives to ward off mold.
+Not only does using live instead of dried yeast change the flavor, but it also means that sourdough bread stays fresh much longer than factory-baked bread and doesn’t require any extra preservatives to ward off mold.

 But it gets better.